teplostanski/vite-plugin-pretty-module-classnames/docs/options/line-number.md

 7 }
 ```

-The generated class names will look like:
+The resulting class names will be:

 - `SomeComponent__wrapper_abcd1-1`
 - `SomeComponent__container_abcd2-5`

 <br>

-> [!IMPORTANT]
+> [!IMPORTANT] Please note:
-> Please note that the `lineNumber` option mirrors the behavior of Vite's default class name generation when using preprocessors like Sass, Less, or Stylus.
-The line number is calculated based on the compiled CSS, where empty lines between selectors and comments are typically removed.
-This can lead to discrepancies between the line numbers in the source files and the compiled output, potentially resulting in inaccurate line numbers in the generated class names.
+> The `lineNumber` option works the same way as Vite's standard class name generation when using preprocessors (Sass, Less, Stylus).
+The line number is taken from the generated CSS, where empty lines and comments are usually removed.
+Therefore, the line numbers in class names may not match the line numbers in the source files.
 >
-> Additionally, in Vue files, the line count always starts from the `<style module>` tag, regardless of where it is placed within the file.
-This means that the line numbers in generated class names will be relative to the position of the `<style module>` tag, not the beginning of the file.
+> In `.vue` files, line counting always starts from the `<style module>` tag, regardless of where it is located in the file.
+So the line number in the class name will be counted from the beginning of the `<style module>` block, not from the beginning of the entire file.